jvasilakes/disentanglement-vae/README.md

 python scripts/plot_zs.py logs/experiment1/metadata/zs train polarity logs/experiment1/metadata/plots
 ```

-This produces a plot of the approximate posterior q(z|x) for each dimension of the specified latent space.
+This produces a plot of the aggregated approximate posterior ∫q(z|x)p(x)dx for each dimension of the specified latent space.

 ### Reproducing Experiments